-Let's analyze the fresh hedge fund action regarding Unilever plc (NYSE:UL).
+Let's take a glance at the recent hedge fund action regarding Unilever plc (NYSE:UL).

 Hedge fund activity in Unilever plc (NYSE:UL)

 Let's now take a look at hedge fund activity in other stocks similar to Unilever plc (NYSE:UL).
-These stocks are Unilever N.V.
-(NYSE:UN), DowDuPont Inc. (NYSE:DWDP), AbbVie Inc (NYSE:ABBV), and International Business Machines Corp.
-(NYSE:IBM).
-This group of stocks' market values match UL's market value.
+We will take a look at BP plc (NYSE:BP), Citigroup Inc. (NYSE:C), McDonald's Corporation (NYSE:MCD), and TOTAL S.A.
+(NYSE:TOT).
+This group of stocks' market valuations are closest to UL's market valuation.

 View table here if you experience formatting issues.